Nekroze/codeforthought/docs/index.rst

 ------------

 First and foremost we recomend and assume a *POSIX* based environment.
-This means either a *Linux* operating system, like Ubuntu_ which could be installed as a virtual machine like VirtualBox_.
+This means either a *Linux* operating system, like Xubuntu_ which could be installed as a virtual machine like VirtualBox_.
 Alternatively on windows you could install Cygwin_, an easy way to get a *POSIX* based environment in windows for very few tradeoffs.